natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ## wifi

-For wifi you have to options:
+For wifi you have to options: `netctl` or `NetworkManager`.
-netctl
-NetworkManager

 Both are relatively easy to use BUT do not work if they are both running simultaneously.
 Pick one.

+TODO: write how to save wlan configurations and autoconnect.

 ## Tiling window manager awesome